ethansilvas/htb-academy/SQL Injection Fundamentals.md

 possible to host the app server and the DBMS on the same host, but DBMS with lots of data are typically separated

+## Types of Databases

+### Relational databases

+most common type of db
+uses a schema to dictate the data structure stored in the database, like a template

+tables in relational db are associated with keys that provide a quick db summary or access to a specific row or column

+when processing an integrated db a concept is required to link one table to another using its key
+this is relational database management system (RDBMS)

+can link tables together without storing all of each other's data
+each table can have more than one key

+relationship between tables in a db is called a schema

+### Non-relational databases

+NoSQL db don't use tables, rows, columns, prime keys, relationships, or schemas
+instead uses various different storage models depending on types of data
+very flexible and scalable; good for data with not well defined structure

+four common storage models:
+- key-value
+- document-based
+- wide-column
+- graph